Visa policy of Canada

+Visitors to Canada must obtain a visa from one of the Canadian diplomatic missions unless they are citizens from one of the visa-exempt countries.

 Entry passport stamp for Canada issued to a citizen of Colombia by the Canada Border Services Agency at Lewiston–Queenston Border Crossing in 2014.

 Entry passport stamp for Canada issued to a citizen of Slovakia at Overton Corners–Lacolle 221 Border Crossing in 2017 with the French language first.

-The visa policy of Canada requires that any foreign citizen wishing to enter Canada must obtain a temporary resident visa from one of the Canadian diplomatic missions unless they hold a passport issued by one of the 53 eligible visa-exempt countries and territories or proof of permanent residence in Canada or the United States.

 All visa-exempt travellers to Canada (except United States citizens and permanent residents) have been required to obtain an Electronic Travel Authorization (eTA) when arriving in Canada by air since 10 November 2016.
 Travellers were able to apply early as of 1 August 2015.

 Applications of visitor visas, work permits, study permits and certain types of permanent residency can be submitted online.
 However, such applicants must provide their biometrics (photograph and fingerprints) as a part of their application process.
 Depending on the country by which the passport was issued, a visa application may have to be submitted at a visa application centre at a Canadian diplomatic mission.